mgonzalezgmz/blog/_posts/2016-05-04-choropleth-maps-qgis-d3-spam.md

     <small>After two sets of find & replace the <code>id</code> column is clean.</small>
 </div>

-It seems that same is happening with each column.
-Replace the space at the end of each number with this technique and that's it.
+ It seems that the same problem also exists at the end of the other columns.
+Replace the space with this technique and that’s it.

 Now that the data is cleaned ([this is mine](https://gist.github.com/martgnz/3ecb4b9f7728d09d7cecc03e1df18e50)) save it as a CSV and you're done.